Elastic Graphs: Reduced and taut maps

 For each $i$ and for $0 \le j \le n_i$, pick distinct points $x_{i,j} \in [s_i,s_*) \subset \Star_k$ with $x_{i,0} = s_i$ and with the $x_{i,j}$ in order.
 Then define a map $g \co W_0 \to \Star_k$ on vertices by

 (These cases are exclusive since $\cT$ is nested.)
 On an edge~$e$ of~$W_0$, define $g(e)$ to be a reduced path connecting its endpoints.
-Since $\cT$ is a complete set of cuts, no edge maps to a single point.
+Since $\cT$ is a complete set of cuts, $g$ is not constant on any edge.
 Let $\tau_0 = \tau(g)$.
-Then $(W_0,\tau_0)$ is a weighted train track: the relevant triangle (in)equalities are implied by the fact that the $S_{i,j}$ are all minimal cuts.
+Then $(W_0,\tau_0)$ is a balanced train track: the triangle inequalities follow since the $S_{i,j}$ are minimal cuts.

 By an appropriate choice of the $x_{i,j}$, the train-track map~$g$ can be made to be an arbitrarily small perturbation of~$f \circ t$, so $f \circ t$ is also a train-track map.
 If $e$ is an edge on which the original map~$f$ is not constant, then $e$ is not slack and $w(e) = w_0(e)$, so $n_{f \circ t} = n_f$ as desired. \end{proof}